Nothing Feels Like Mine

 DISCLAIMER: Stories reflect lived experiences about addiction, mental health, recovery, & trauma.
 It’s not medical advice.
 Some material may be emotionally difficult.
 If you’re overwhelmed, go to our support library or reach out to someone you trust.

-So now nothing feels like mine—not because I failed, but because so much was taken in ways no one saw, in ways people judged before they ever understood.
+So now nothing feels like mine—not because I failed, but because so much was taken in silence, in confusion, in moments no one bothered to understand.

-But even under all that—beneath the shame that isn’t mine, beneath the names they gave me, beneath the damage I didn’t deserve—something still flickers.
+And yet, beneath all of it—beneath the shame that isn’t mine, beneath the names I never chose, beneath the damage I didn’t deserve—something still flickers.

-And maybe that small, stubborn spark is how I find my way back to myself.
+Maybe that ember is where I begin again.
+Maybe that is how I find my way back to myself.

 Add comment